 - UPOP: The Undergraduate Practice Opportunities Program is a for-credit, year-long program targeted to sophomores interested in professional development training, alumni mentorship, and access to internship opportunities across industry, government, and non-profit enterprises worldwide.

 - MISTI: This international internship program matches you with projects in companies and labs around the world.
 There are language, culture, and history course requirements as well as location-specific preparation and training modules.

 - The MIT Washington, DC Summer Internship Program lets undergraduates of any major participate in internships at the highest levels of government and experience the interplay between science, technology, and US public policy.

 - MIT Public Service Center: Fellowships and Internships facilitated through MIT PSC help students explore public service career possibilities while gaining hands-on experience.

 - Externships: Offered through the MIT Alumni Association, the Student/Alumni Externship Program is a short-term opportunity over IAP designed to connect you with alumni mentors who are working in fields that interest you.

 - Internship Mailing List: Our office emails out a biweekly compilation of internship opportunities in engineering, science, business, and humanities.
 Get yourself on the list through your CareerBridge profile under “Would you like to receive emails about summer internship opportunities?”

 - Academic Departments: Your department may have its own established internship programs.
+These include programs with AeroAstro, CEE, DUSP, Industrial Internship Program (Course 3), VIA-A Internship Program, and more.
 Refer to your program’s website or with academic administrators for participation requirements and timelines.